Birds in Kruger National Park – Winged Wonders

 Lilac Breasted Roller

-The lilac-breasted roller is probably the most well-known of the five roller varieties that can be seen in Kruger.
-You can see why this little guy gets a lot of attention — he’s been blessed with stunning plumage.
+The lilac-breasted roller is probably the most well-known of the five roller varieties seen in Kruger.

 lilac roller with bug in its beak-Birds in Kruger National Park